hybridgroup/cylon-sphero/README.md

 Version 0.1.0 - Initial release for ongoing development

 Version 0.2.0 - Lots of colors, support for entire Sphero API, and uses Basestar for DRY code

+Version 0.3.0 - Use new Basestar proxying and events

 ## License
 Copyright (c) 2013 The Hybrid Group.
 Licensed under the Apache 2.0 license.